-That chairman was a thirty-eight-year-old freshman member who had recently written a book about courageous senators.
+That chairman was a 38-year-old freshman member who had recently written a book about courageous senators.
 Published in January 1956 under the title Profiles In Courage, it earned Senator John F. Kennedy the 1957 Pulitzer Prize in biography.
 The committee also included Democrats Richard Russell and Mike Mansfield, and Republicans Styles Bridges and John Bricker.

 The Kennedy committee faced a dilemma.
 How to define Senate greatness?
 Should it apply a test of "legislative accomplishment?"
 In addition to positive achievement, perhaps there should be recognition of, as they put it, "courageous negation."
 What about those senators who consistently failed to secure major legislation, but in failing opened the road to success for a later generation?
 Should the criteria include national leadership?
 That would knock out great regional leaders like South Carolina's John C. Calhoun.
 Personal integrity?
 That might exclude the chronically indebted Daniel Webster of Massachusetts.
 The unanimous respect of one's colleagues?
 That would doom the antislavery leader Charles Sumner.